jrmolin/py-mcp-collection/filesystem-operations-mcp/README.md

 This project provides a FastMCP server that exposes tools for performing bulk file and folder operations.
 It offers tree-sitter based code summarization and natural language text summarization for navigating codebases.

+## Features

+- **File System Operations**: Read, search, and manipulate files and directories
+- **Smart File Type Detection**: Uses Magika for accurate file type detection, even for files without extensions
+- **Dynamic Field Selection**: Select which fields to include in the response.
+Allowing you to control the size of the response.
+Include summaries, previews, contents, metadata.
+Include what you need, and exclude what you don't.
+- **Code Summarization**: Tree-sitter based code analysis and summarization
+- **Text Summarization**: Natural language summarization of text files
+- **Flexible Filtering**: Glob-based include/exclude patterns for file operations
+- **Content Search**: Full-text search with regex support and context lines
+- **Metadata Access**: File and directory metadata (creation time, size, owner, etc.)
+- **Hidden File Handling**: Configurable handling of hidden files and directories

 ## VS Code McpServer Usage
 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).
 2. Type "Settings" and select "Preferences: Open User Settings (JSON)".